Inside physician engagement: Making daily burdens feel survivable

 The

 Highly engaged organizations also made deliberate choices about how physicians spend their time.
 Rather than pulling clinicians into unnecessary meetings or bureaucratic processes, leaders focused on involving them where their input mattered most and reducing low-value obligations.
-Even small structural changes, like having one physician represent a group instead of many, helped restore a sense of respect for physicians’ time.
+Even small structural changes, such as having one physician represent a group instead of many, helped restore a sense of respect for physicians’ time.

-Heller also flags the growing role of artificial intelligence (AI) as part of the long-term conversation — not as a cure-all, but as one potential tool leaders must approach thoughtfully, with physicians involved from the start.
+Heller also flags the growing role of artificial intelligence as part of the long-term conversation — not as a cure-all, but as one potential tool that leaders must approach thoughtfully, with physicians involved from the start.

 Newsletter